 ○ Is often accompanied by hypnotic music, repetitive phases, and wide-spread tongues.

-○ See also: “Elements of Creating a Spiritual Atmosphere.”
+○ See the chapter: “Elements of Creating a Spiritual Atmosphere.”

 c.
 Can also be used in the context of “cultivating gifts and abilities.”